Changissnz/nu_merchant_principal/README.md

 in the form of changing alliance configurations, can be considered connectivity that is weakly-connected.
-Friendly redirection of demand from alliance units to more and more "alliance" factors also contain indicators of the strength of connection shared between the alliance's units.
+Friendly redirection of demand from alliance units to more and more "alliance" factors also contains indicators of the strength of connection shared between the alliance's units.
 Many other points on connectivity strength can be conjectured, with the lack of certainty by lack of